liuhao0209/emotion-cause/README.md

 # emotion-cause
-Window Transformer for Dialogue Document: A Joint Framework for CEE
+Window Transformer for Dialogue Document: A Joint Framework for Causal Emotion Entailment